 We lived another year in that house, all the while jumping at every mosquito bite or tiniest itch, ever expecting it all to return, but it never did.
 We now live in another house, and though I sometimes feel itches from my mattress, sofa and carpet, it's nothing like the plague of invisible insects we experienced before.

 We still talk about it and wonder what on earth it all was, and how we managed to survive it.
-I know you're probably, like me, reading all the horror stories online about morgellons and weird bacterial infections - but I now believe it really was all external and simply related to a bad case of mould.
-It got into our clothes and sheets and unholstery, but I don't think it affected us internally as much as I was convinced it was doing at the time.
-(I know I wrote in my original uncorrected post that 'it gets into your blood' - I wish I could erase that hysterical assumption, as it'll only cause further alarm to the poor people suffering the same thing.)
+I know you're probably, like me, reading all the horror stories online about morgellons and weird bacterial infections, but I now believe it really was all external and simply related to a bad case of mould.
+It got into our clothes and sheets and upholstery, but I don't think it affected us internally.
+(I wrote in my original, uncorrected post that 'it gets into your blood'—I wish I could erase that hysterical assumption, as it'll only cause further alarm to the poor people suffering the same thing.)
 As soon as the mould was gone, our symptoms cleared up.

-I think we carry a sensitivity to it (apparently it's normal to be 'sensitised' by exposure to certain types of mould, and I do believe the type we dicovered - chaetomium - is particularly insidious/virulent) - which is why I now itch at first contact with dust mites in carpets and fabrics.
+I think we carry a sensitivity to it (apparently it's normal to be 'sensitised' by exposure to certain types of mould, and I do believe the type of mould we dicovered—chaetomium—is particularly insidious/virulent, which is why I now itch at first contact with dust mites in carpets and fabrics.